jakevenzkekondo/Song-Generator/README.txt

 You can exit the program by typing in QUIT when prompted for the artist name.

-If the Genius Lyrics API is unable to find the requested song by the artist, the program will notify you and quit.
+If the Genius Lyrics API is unable to find a requested song by the artist, the program will notify you.
+If none of the requested songs could be found, the program will notify you and quit.

 HOW IT WORKS: